aramis-lab/leaspy/docs/glossary.md

 - the data [attachment](#attachment) term which describes how close the model is to the data.
 - the [regularity](#regularity) term which corresponds to how far from the priors the model is.

+## Longitudinal data

+Data collected from the same subjects, individuals, repeatedly over multiple time periods.
+This type of data enables researchers to observe trends, patterns, or changes in variables across time, making it valuable for studying development, causality, or long-term effects.
+It is commonly used in fields such as epidemiology, social sciences, psychology, and economics.

 ## MCMC